-If you want to become an electrician in Hawaii, you'll need the right training.
+If you want to become an electrician in Hawaii, you’ll need the right training.
 Hawaii requires electricians to complete a mix of classroom education and hands-on work before earning a license.
-Picking the right school will set you up for success, help you meet requirements, and prepare you for the state licensing exam.
+Picking the right school will help you compare options, help you meet requirements, and prepare you for the state licensing exam.

 Below, we’ll cover the top electrician training programs in Hawaii, the steps to get licensed, and what to expect in the trade.